-The Bank has a complex IT architecture to support of testing IT General Controls (ITGC) and IT Application Controls (ITAC) is risk its day to day business operations.
-The volume based and business centric.
+IT audit specialists are an integral part of our engagement team.
+Our approach of testing IT General Controls (ITGC) and IT Application Controls (ITAC) is risk based and business centric.

 As part of our IT controls testing, we have tested ITGC as well as ITAC.
 The focus of testing of ITGCs was based on the various parameters such as Completeness, Validity, Identification, Authentication Authorization, Integrity and Accountability.
 On the other hand, focus of testing automated controls from applications was whether the controls prevent or detect unauthorized transactions and support financial objectives including completeness, accuracy, authorization and validity of transactions.